uxallthethings/wpgovernance/journey-maps.md

 * ⚠️ As WordPress grows so does their role in the governance of the open web and a more collaborative and functional community is deemed necessary and the responsible choice

 ## Freelance Developers and Designers
-￼Yih-Woei, an independent developer and small business owner attends a local MeetUp.
+Yih-Woei, an independent developer and small business owner attends a local MeetUp.
 The organizer of the MeetUp learns that Yih-Woei has specialization with accessibility and invites Yih-Woei to begins speaking publicly and sharing knowledge.
 * 👍 WordPress is a strong and extremely welcoming community
 * 👍 Developers find WordPress has great extensibility - easy to add and create plugins and themes
 *	👍 Open Source is rewarding as we can contribute and make it do whatever we want